sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/code_insights_filters.md

 ### Filter indicator

 Insights that have any filters applied will have a small dot on their filter icon.
-The filter can always be reset by opening the filter panel again and clicking "Reset" above each filter or "Reset all filters" – but note that, like any filter edit, you must also then "update default filters" to save that reset state if you want it to persist.
+The filter can always be reset by opening the filter panel again and clicking "Reset" above each filter – but note that, like any filter edit, you must also then "update default filters" to save that reset state if you want it to persist.

 ### Saving a filter as a new view